Stem Cell Institute Panama: A Deep Dive into the Riordan Institute, Golden Cells™, and Founder Neil Riordan’s Pioneering Research by Jeffrey Dach MD

 Osteoarthritis and Rheumatoid Arthritis

-James (age 73, osteoarthritis): Within 24 hours of treatment, pain and issues resolved enough for him to fly home.
+James (age 73, osteoarthritis): Within 24 hours of stem cell treatment, pain and issues resolved enough for him to fly home.
 He resumed biking 20 miles a day (three days a week) and weightlifting without knee problems.

 William: Never thought he would coach football again but was able to do so after treatment and plans to continue.